markwpearce/brighterscript-jsdocs-plugin/README.md

         "template": "node_modules/clean-jsdoc-theme", // or whatever template you've chosen - see below "brighterscript-jsdocs-plugin": {
             "addModule": true, // true by default - should we generate module names based on the file names?
-            "escapeHTMLCharacters": false // false by default - should we escape html characters (<>/&") in comments?
+            "escapeHTMLCharacters": true // true by default - should we escape html characters (<>/&") in comments?
         }
     }
 }
 ```

-Note: You may want to set configuration value `opts.brighterscript-jsdocs-plugin.addModule` to `false` if you are using Brighterscript namespaces and you want your code grouped by namespace.
+Note: If you are using Brighterscript Namespaces, they override any `@module` setting in the code.

 3. Add a script to `package.json` like: